Useful packages and modules to extend the Python 3 standard library.

 - The mail module provides a useful shortcut function for sending email from programs.

 - The mathlib module provides some additional math functions to supplement those in the standard library.

-- The net module provides utilities for getting information about networks.
+- The net sub-package provides simple network socket client and transport objects, and utilities for getting information about networks.

 - The options module provides an easier-to-use overlay for the argparse module which allows you to express your option configuration in the form of Python lists, tuples, and dicts.

 - The ostools module provides utilities for working with the operating system.

 - The postinstall module provides utilities to obtain information about the installation of a project and to run scripts from the shared data directory tree installed for the project, such as example programs.

 - The proc module provides two shortcut functions for getting the output of a subprocess.

 - The sigs module provides a context manager for installing signal handlers.

 - The strings module provides functions and constants for working with strings.